kahrendt/esphome-docs/components/binary_sensor/qwiic_pir.rst

 The SparkFun Qwiic PIR Motion binary sensor uses PIR sensors to detect motion.
 It communicates over I²C.
 There are two models currently available.
 One uses the `Panasonic EKMC4607112K sensor <https://cdn.sparkfun.com/assets/7/2/a/4/3/EKMC460711xK_Spec.pdf>`__, and the other uses the `Panasonic EKMB1107112 sensor <https://cdn.sparkfun.com/assets/c/e/8/7/5/EKMB110711x_Spec.pdf>`__.

-You can configure a debounce time to reduce noise and false detections.
-You can also define an optional binary sensor that reports the raw state of the PIR sensor with no debouncing.
+You can configure a debounce mode to reduce noise and false detections.
+See :ref:`debounce-modes` for the available options.

 To use the sensor, first set up an :ref:`I²C Bus <i2c>` and connect the sensor to the specified pins.